 She'd been kissed.
 Her first kiss.
 Damn.
-No goose bumps.
+No goose-bumps.
 Turned out to be slobber and spit.
-Sarah spun around and stalked off toward the cook shed.
+Sarah whirled on her heel and stalked off toward the cook shed.
 Blushing, she sat in shadows next to old granny.

 "Girl, you better come back up here.
 I seen that boy grab you and y'all roll around on them stalks."
 The old woman smiled knowingly.